Activating Mars mission software on Earth

 Learnings and next steps

-Despite the ambiguity of our target user and high level of content complexity, I designed a product’s growth strategy and public interface for implementation within 10 weeks.
-Though not without struggle, by far my greatest breakthrough was learning to be wrong, so we can get it right together.
+Despite the ambiguity of our target user and high level of content complexity, I designed a product’s growth strategy and public interface in 10 weeks.
+My greatest breakthrough was learning to be wrong, so we can get it right together.

 More learnings: